-A cashless society is an economy, where financial transactions, are not done with physical currency, such as banknotes, but through electronic representation of money.
+A cashless society is an economy, where financial transactions, are not done with physical currency, such as banknotes, but through an electronic representation of money.

 Before the advent of currency, trade by barter and other means of exchange were the means of conducting financial transactions in the polity.